kaelin-behrens/kaelin-behrens/README.md

 I'm now studying full time to finish a degree in Criminology while continuing to work on projects, old and new.
 I'm currently teaching myself to use Godot and working on the concepts for a game of my own.
 My goal is to build something that can be both fun and educational, and to have it published by BIGMODE, a company led by a creator I respect with a vision for the gaming industry that can only make it better for everyone.

-Feel free to browse my work!
+Please feel free to browse my work.

+### Tech Stack

+- JavaScript
+- CSS
+- HTML5
+- SQLite
+- ReactJs
+- Node.js
+- Github